dennislee22/vLLM-Ray-CML/README.md

 - vLLM stores KV cache in the GPU memory up to 0.9 (90% of the total capacity).
 You may allocate lesser amount with the constrained GPU memory.<br>
 <img width="400" alt="image" src="https://github.com/dennislee22/vLLM-rayServe/assets/35444414/5e0d84a6-5d51-4052-b3a2-e60b02378296"><br>
 - In this architecture, a reverse-proxy service (powered by Flask) is positioned to serve the incoming traffics from external network and traverse the traffics to the vLLM server running as a different pod. vLLM, by default, use Ray technology that is able to scale out the worker pods.
 Using Ray with CML distributed API is a perfect combo to deliver the scaling capability to AI/ML practitioners.
 Please check out the simple wrapper scripts in the subsequent topics.
+- vLLM can also spin up [OpenAI-Compatible Server](https://docs.vllm.ai/en/latest/getting_started/quickstart.html) to serve model inference using OpenAI API protocol.
 - All worker nodes should ideally be using the same NFS storage to share common files, libraries, codes and model artifacts.

 ### <a name="toc_2"></a>3.
 Deployment Steps

+- Only 2 Python scripts are required to setup the distributed LLM inference solution.
+- [ray_dashboard_4pods.py](ray_dashboard_4pods.py) script is crafted to start the Ray service and appoint the pod as the head.
+Ray dashboard is also included. vLLM engine will also be initiated in the same pod and it will communicate with Ray head (port 6379) automatically behind the scene.
+OPENAI compatible server is also started in the same vLLM pod for serving model inference using OpenAI API protocol.
+Note that 4 worker pods with GPU are configured in this script and you may change the value accordingly.
+- [reverse-proxy.py](reverse-proxy.py) script is designed to use Flask as the proxy server.
+External clients will connect to this frontend and Flask will relay the incoming request to the vLLM pod as the `backend server`.

 #### <a name="toc_3"></a>3.1 Create CML Session

 - Create a new CML project with Python 3.10 and GPU variant.